kristy-lam/df-challenge-3-address-book/docs/class-diagrams-test-plan.md

 **1. As a user, I should be able to add a contact with at least a name, phone number and email address to the address book, so that I can store the information.**

 - [x] 1.1 Constructor sets values of name, phone number and email address when valid
-- [x] 1.2 Constructor throws exception when name is null
+- [x] 1.2 Validator throws exception when name is null
-- [x] 1.3 Constructor throws exception when name is empty
+- [x] 1.3 Validator throws exception when name is empty
-- [x] 1.4 Constructor throws exception when name is white space
+- [x] 1.4 Validator throws exception when name is white space
-- [x] 1.5 Constructor throws exception when phone number is null
+- [x] 1.5 Validator throws exception when phone number is null
-- [x] 1.6 Constructor throws exception when phone number is empty
+- [x] 1.6 Validator throws exception when phone number is empty
-- [x] 1.7 Constructor throws exception when name is white space
+- [x] 1.7 Validator throws exception when name is white space
-- [x] 1.8 Constructor throws exception when phone number is not in the correct UK number format
+- [x] 1.8 Validator throws exception when phone number is not in the correct UK number format
-- [x] 1.9 Constructor throws exception when email address is null
+- [x] 1.9 Validator throws exception when email address is null
-- [x] 1.10 Constructor throws exception when email address is empty
+- [x] 1.10 Validator throws exception when email address is empty
-- [x] 1.11 Constructor throws exception when name is white space
+- [x] 1.11 Validator throws exception when name is white space
-- [x] 1.12 Constructor throws exception when email address is not in the correct format
+- [x] 1.12 Validator throws exception when email address is not in the correct format
 - [x] 1.13 Valid contact is added to address book
 - [x] 1.14 A success message is printed when a contact is created